Gargopedia

 Makara frequently appears as a gargoyle, like at the sites of Borobudur and Prambanan, where you can see some absolutely beautiful and intricately carved examples.

-On one of his trips to Indonesia, my son Manuel brought me photographs of some of these marvellous gargoyles, fantastic figures that I want to share with you.
+On one of his trips to Indonesia, our son Manuel brought us photographs of some of these remarkable gargoyles, fantastic figures that we want to share with you.